 And yet, there are some tasks that can’t be ignored.
 I still brush my teeth, deal with contact lenses, and keep the necessary parts of my body clean to avoid infection or chafing.
 On a long thru hike or bicycle trip, I need to stop in towns for rest and resupply without offending everyone within a twenty foot radius with my “natural” scent.

-After cumulatively spending months on the trail or road – thru hiking the Colorado and Arizona trails for example, and bicycling across the United States – I’ve finally crafted a lightweight toiletries kit that meets my needs while being small, light, and simple.
+After cumulatively spending months on the trail or road – thru hiking the Colorado Trail and Arizona Trail for example, and bicycling across the United States – I’ve finally crafted a lightweight toiletries kit that meets my needs while being small, light, and simple.

 In this post I’ll explain what’s in my toiletries kit for backpacking (and bikepacking – very similar idea) on different types of trips, and my tricks for keeping it as compact and lightweight as possible.
 I’ll also explain how you can stay clean-ish when water and showers are scarce, and what to do about tricky routines like contact lenses and specific skin care needs.